Clarifai/examples/README.md

-This is a collection of examples for Modal.
+This is a collection of examples for Clarifai-python.
 Use these examples to learn Clarifai and build your own robust and scalable applications.

 Usage
 First, sign up for a free account at clarifai.com/explore and set your API key.